wissensalt/docker-scripts/redis/README.md

 *** Usefull Commands
-CONNECT to CLI : docker exec -it redis_redis_1 redis-cli
+CONNECT to CLI : docker exec -it redis_server redis-cli

 REDIS GET VALUES COMMAND :
 - if value is of type string -> GET <key>